Ethics Consultation Service – (617) 732-8590

 When serious illness is involved, making medical treatment decisions for yourself or a loved one can be difficult and sometimes overwhelming.
 Members of the Ethics Consultation Service are available to consult with patients, families and staff who face serious decisions about appropriate treatment and care.

 The Ethics Consultation Service (Ethics Service) is a multidisciplinary service that provides consultation and staff education in situations of ethical conflict and stress.
-The Ethics Service is staffed 24 hours a day, 7 days a week by members of the hospital’s Ethics Committee and provides ethics consultations for all BWH clinicians as well as any BWH patient or family member of a patient.
+The Ethics Service is staffed from Monday - Friday from 8:00 am - 4:30 pm by members of the hospital’s Ethics Committee and provides ethics consultations for all BWH clinicians as well as any BWH patient or family member of a patient.